By: Dave Dlugos, Product Marketing Leader, Temperature Products on July 26th, 2021

 We don’t like to pressure you, but we have more information.

-I hope this article sheds some light on the cost of RTDs and thermocouples and what drives their price.
+This article should shed some light on the cost of RTDs and thermocouples and what drives their price.
 Again, I believe it all boils down to using the right tool for your specific application.
 Once you know your requirements, a good temperature sensor supplier can deliver the product knowledge to help you choose the right options.

 Utilizing the appropriate sensor configuration for your application will promote product longevity, optimize sensor performance and, most importantly, protect the equipment operators.